 In this paper, we focus on a QCSP for a given berth schedule by giving the MIP formulation first.This is a centralized formulation.
 We will solve this mathematical formulation by CPLEX for all cranes as a centralized approach.
 Since we intend to use distributed approach, the problem is decomposed into its sub-problems.
 This is done by QCAs and finally, implementation will be performed as a distributed constraint programming with a proposed negotiation algorithm which enables agents to solve the QCSP distributively in a cooperation manner.
 In fact, each QCA has ability to solve partial QCSP by using CPLEX CP Solver, also it has ability to negotiate with other QCA by using proposed algorithm based on ABT algorithm.
 This procedure will describe in Section VI.

-Fig. 3
+Problem Description

+[[[ The aim of this formulation of QCSP is to determine sequence of unloading and loading operations of a QC will carry out regarding to minimize completion time of ship operation.
+Fig. 3, shows the stowage plan for a ship, a collection of slots that are located at nearest neighbor to each other are usually containers of the same group (the same group containers usually are referring to inbound/outbound containers with the same loading/destination port, of the same size, and to be discharged from/loaded to the same ship).
+In the stowage plan for loading, a cluster is defined to be a collection of adjacent slots into which containers of the same group are planned to be loaded.
+In the stowage plan for discharging, a cluster implies a collection of adjacent slots in which inbound containers of the same group are stacked.